ConnorMcCranie/DnD/gang_campaign/npc_location_index.md

 - Home to Timothias, an old man who brags about still being a great fighter despite his age.
 - The market for honey seems to be extremely cut throat with the cost of a single jar running up to 30gp

-##### Thalia Ironhand
-  > Thalia Ironhand is a sturdy dwarf, standing at about 4 feet tall, with a robust and muscular build that speaks to her years spent at the forge.
-Thalia sports a thick, intricately braided beard that reaches down to her chest, adorned with small metal beads and decorative clasps that reflect her craftsmanship.

 ##### Verdant Refuge
 - Only area in the Gallant Grasslands which isn't infected by necroctic energy